Growthy

 Mode 1: Overlay on QBO or Xero

 Most buyers already run QuickBooks Online or Xero.
-The overlay tool connects to the GL through OAuth, reads incoming transactions, categorizes them with pattern learning, and writes the approved entries back.
-The GL stays the same.
+An overlay tool connects to the ledger through OAuth, reads incoming transactions, categorizes them with pattern learning, and writes the approved entries back.
+The ledger stays the same.
 The client portal stays the same.
-Your reports run from QBO or Xero.
+Your reports still run from QBO or Xero.

 Best for: bookkeepers with clients already on QBO or Xero, accountants who can't ask 22 clients to migrate, and firm partners testing AI without operational risk.

-Tradeoff: you live within the limits of the underlying GL.
-Audit trail tied to QBO.
-Reports limited to QBO formats.
-Categorization quality bounded by what the AI sees from one bank feed at a time.
+Tradeoff: you live within the limits of the underlying ledger.
+The audit trail is tied to QBO.
+Reports are limited to QBO formats.
+Categorization quality is bounded by what the tool sees from one bank feed at a time.

 Mode 2: Standalone AI-native GL